dilawar/ncbs/handbook/student_handbook.markdown

 Supervisors.
 Students officially join the host lab on the Monday immediately after completing rotations.

+## Thesis Advisory Committee
-**Thesis Advisory Committee:** Each student will constitute a Thesis Advisory Committee (TAC) consisting of the thesis supervisor and at least two other members of the faculty.
+ Each student will constitute a Thesis
+Advisory Committee (TAC) consisting of the thesis supervisor and at least two other members of the faculty.
 The members of the TAC should be chosen in consultation with the thesis supervisor.
 There is no upper